mwysmolek/cinogy_batch_analyzer/README.md

 A fast, cross-platform Python application for **laser beam quality analysis** from CinSquare-style M² measurement exports (`.m2`), with optional image-based verification from associated **TIFF** frames.

-This project is built for real lab + production workflows:
+This project is built for lab + production workflows:
 - **Batch first** (metadata-only, fast)
 - **Deep-dive on demand** (load images only when you actually need them)
 - **Exportable results** (Excel/CSV)